-Local Planning Authorities have a statutory duty to have regard for the preservation and planting of trees, and the correct assessment of trees is therefore vital in the planning process.
+The correct assessment of trees is vital in the planning process.
+Local Planning Authorities have a statutory duty to have regard for the preservation and planting of trees.

-The aim of this APG is to:
+The aim of this SG is to:

-- better inform developers on how existing trees and woodlands and new tree planting can best be incorporated within new developments; and - smooth the planning process for developers, by stating what information will be required, so that their application can be determined as quickly as possible
+- Better inform developers on how existing trees and woodlands and new tree planting can best be incorporated within new developments - Smooth the planning process for developers, by stating what information will be required, so that their application can be determined as quickly as possible